projectsveltos/sveltos/docs/getting_started/optional/grafanadashboard.md

 - **Purpose**: Shows how many clusters currently have a label-key conflict for each `ManagementClusterClassifier`.
 - **Query Used**: ``projectsveltos_mgmt_cluster_label_conflicts``
 - **Interpretation**: Same idea as panel 27, applied to `ManagementClusterClassifier` instead of `Classifier`.

+### 31. Outdated Helm Chart Check Failures
+- **Type**: Time Series
+- **Purpose**: Shows how many chart lookups failed (unreachable repository/registry, authentication failure, timeout) during the most recent outdated-Helm-chart check pass.
+- **Query Used**: ``projectsveltos_outdated_helm_chart_check_failures_total``
+- **Interpretation**: A coarse checker-health signal, not a per-chart diagnostic — a non-zero, rising value means the periodic version check is degraded for at least one chart, separate from any individual chart actually being outdated.
+Cross-reference addon-controller logs for which repository/registry failed.

+### 32. Time Since Last Outdated Helm Chart Check
+- **Type**: Time Series
+- **Purpose**: Shows how long it has been since the periodic outdated-Helm-chart checker last completed a full pass.
+- **Query Used**: ``time() - projectsveltos_outdated_helm_chart_check_last_run_timestamp_seconds``
+- **Interpretation**: A climbing value means the checker has stopped running or is stuck — without this, a broken checker is indistinguishable from "every chart happens to be up to date," since `projectsveltos_outdated_helm_chart` alone reads the same in both cases.
+In a sharded deployment this metric is emitted only by the default (unsharded) instance, which keeps running the check for the whole fleet — there's no per-shard equivalent to scrape.